In-person voting begins for the US presidential contest, kicking off the sprint to Election Day

 Trump has previously sought to sow doubts about mail voting and encouraged voters to cast ballots in person on Election Day.
 But this year, Trump and the Republican National Committee, which he now controls, have begun to embrace early and mail voting as a way to lock in GOP votes before Election Day, just as Democrats have done for years.

-Eugene Otteson, 71, a Vietnam War veteran and former mill worker, was casting his early ballot for the former president in Anoka, Minnesota.
+Eugene Otteson, 71, a Vietnam War veteran and former mill worker, cast his early ballot for the former president in Anoka, Minnesota.
 He said he believes Trump will keep the country from intervening in foreign conflicts and will manage the economy like a business executive.

 “Not that I like him, but he’s a business person, and I like someone who can run a business,” Otteson said.
 “With Kamala, you still don’t know what she stands for … I hear her going around say ‘joy, joy.’
 Well, I can say joy to the world, but that don’t mean it’s going to stop the wars going on.”

-In Virginia. early in-person voting has long been popular in the city of Chesapeake, especially during presidential elections, said its elections director, Mary Lynn Pinkerman.
+In Virginia, early in-person voting has long been popular in many parts of the state.

-She expects early voting to help ease the crowds on Nov.
-5, but also cautioned that Election Day voting “is certainly not a thing of the past” and that “voters could still encounter wait times.”
+South Dakota voters are deciding the fate of several ballot initiatives on hot-button issues, including a proposed amendment to the state constitution to protect abortion rights and a measure that would legalize the recreational use of marijuana.
+But Foss said she believes the presidential race is driving turnout.

+“Normally, on the first day, we’ll have a couple of stragglers,” she said.

-Many early voters might opt for early in-person balloting instead of mail-in absentee ballots to ensure their votes get counted, given the ongoing struggles of the U.S. Postal Service.
+Some voters might opt for early in-person balloting instead of using mail ballots to ensure their votes get counted, given the ongoing struggles of the U.S. Postal Service.

 State and local election officials from across the country last week warned that problems with mail deliveries threaten to disenfranchise voters, and they told the head of the system that it hasn’t fixed persistent deficiencies despite their repeated attempts at outreach.